AlexandreAbraham/frontiers2013/reviews.rst

 Answer
 ......

 There are indeed existing solutions to process neuroimaging data with Python.
-However, PyMVPA is clearly at a higher level: it provides abstractions to process neuroimaging data while we only describe code patterns and usages.
+However, PyMVPA is clearly at a higher level: it provides abstractions to process neuroimaging data while we only describe low-level code patterns and usages.
+We explicitely point to PyMVPA for these usecases and give a reference to the corresponding paper.
-It would make sense to compare nilearn to PyMVPA but, as nilearn is still not mature, we do not want to do that for the moment.

 Please add any further comments you have regarding this manuscript.